 When people talk about privacy-oriented cloud storage services, the name MEGA is sure to come up.
-This New Zealand based service offers end-to-end encryption that not even MEGA themselves can read, a very generous free account, sync clients for any device (or devices) you are likely to have, and much more.
+This New Zealand-based service offers end-to-end (E2E) encryption that not even MEGA themselves can read, a generous free account, sync clients for any device (or devices) you are likely to have, and much more.
+E2E encryption is a necessity in days like this where no one, not even allied nations, is secure against spying by ultra-powerful organizations like the NSA.

 Could this be the cloud storage service you are looking for?
 Let’s take a closer look in this MEGA cloud storage review.